 I was 32 when I left my successful corporate job.
 I left at the peak of my career.
 I left because the work environment became negative.
 It was no longer fun and I was not happy going to the office.
-I thought that if I didn’t leave my job, I would not be open to whatever opportunities came my way.
+The recession that year (2009) made it worse.
+I thought that if I didn’t leave my job, I would not be open to whatever opportunities that would come my way.
 So, I decided that that quarter would be my last.

-That decision has led me to living my dreams.
 I left without another job and took the time to think about what I wanted to do with my life.
-It was the first time I had ever thought about a career.
+That decision has led me to live my dreams.
+It was the first time I had ever thought about my career.
 I opened a Pandora’s box when I asked the question,

 ‘What could I love to do?’

 That took me on an adventure of self-realization, healing, and thriving.

 In 2015, I was selected to represent Singapore in the 28th Southeast Asian Games where over 4300 athletes from 11 countries gathered in Singapore to compete, an event that reached 3.3 million viewers in Singapore and millions more across Asia.
 I took part in the team event for Wakeboarding and brought home the Silver medal in spite of competing with girls half my age.
 I was 38.

 I almost didn’t get to ride in the Games when I tore my MCL (Medial collateral ligament) 3 weeks before my competition date.
 Still, I was hoping to be able to ride for my event.
 Then, the physiotherapist told me that I needed to manage my expectations… the typical healing time for such an injury is 4 weeks.
 And I am supposed to have my leg locked at a certain angle to allow the ligaments to heal.
 Meaning no physical activity.
 Because of the injury, my thigh muscles lost their capacity.
 Time was needed to rebuild the muscles.
 I was devastated.